What is social prescribing?

 - to support someone to self-manage a pre-existing or long-term condition.

-A social prescription is wide-ranging, tailored to the needs of the individual who works with a social prescriber, link worker, community connector or navigator to develop a prescription which is right for them.
+A social prescription or referral is wide-ranging, tailored to the needs of the individual who works with a social prescriber, link worker, community connector or navigator to develop a prescription/referral pathway which is right for them.
 The prescription, for example, could include access to a befriending scheme, a gardening project, an arts and crafts group, yoga or to a weight-loss programme.